shotsakimbo/IP-and-available-port-finder/README.md

 - **-w** hides the command prompt when the it is running
 # ⚠️DISCLAIMER/WARNING⚠️
 - **THIS IS FOR EDUCATIONAL PURPOSES ONLY**
 - This tool is not intended for malicious purposes, such as IP grabbing or any other form of cyber attack.
-I am not responsible for any misuse or damage caused by this tool.
+I am not responsible for any misuse or damage.
+- Use at your own risk